baisong/sdrf-bylaws/README.md

 Each task force (b-g below) will appoint two co-chairs from within its membership.
 The co-chairs must be confirmed by the Executive Committee and shall present updates on the committees’ work to the membership at large at the monthly general meetings.

+##### 1. Standing Committees/ Task Forces:
+> Make "Executive Committee" it's own section.
-##### 1. Executive Committee
+###### a.
+Executive Committee
 The Executive Committee is composed of all elected, ex officio and at large officers.
 It shall act as the Executive Board of the Organization.
 The Executive Committee shall facilitate the business of the Forum.
 The Executive Committee will make emergency decisions and become the ad hoc nominating committee if an officer is unable to complete his/her term of office.

 The Executive Committee shall meet, at minimum, once a month in advance of the regular monthly general membership forum meeting.

-###### a.
-Reimbursements
 The Executive Committee establishes and manages the Forum budget.
-Committee/ Task Force Chairs make their reimbursement requests to the Executive Committee in advance of any anticipated expense.
-Task Force Chairs must receive approval and provide digital or physical receipts in order to receive reimbursement.

-##### 2. Standing Committees/ Task Forces:

 ###### b.
 World Refugee Day Planning Committee
 Shall promote awareness of the Forum and the refugee community in the San